apollographql/apollo-client/docs/source/features/developer-tooling.md

 ---
 title: Developer tools
-description: How to use extensions and developer tools to get insight into what your app is doing.
+description: How to use extensions and developer tools to analyze your data
 ---

+<h2 id="engine">Apollo Engine</h2>

 <h2 id="devtools">Apollo Client Devtools</h2>